 6) Tweet about your school’s website, blog and/or podcast.

-Example tweet: Check out our new Campus Center Blog by students! http://rccblog.com
+Example tweet: Check out our new Student Life website with content written by our students! http://bsulife.com

 7) Invite people to an event (online or offline).
 Events can include open-house programs, extracurricular activities, meetings, book clubs, webchat… really anything!